tomerv/arch-kata-2020/ADRs/Meal inventory updates.md

 A meal has several attributes:
 * Type
 * Where and when it was produced
-* Status - produced, available for purchase, or purchased
+* Status - ordered, produced, available for purchase, or purchased
 * Location - kitchen, fridge, or sold to customer
-* Date of expiration
+* Date and time of expiration
 * Price
 * Additional attributes to indicate if the meal was created due to subscription or regular production order
-* User ID for reserved meals
+* User ID for reserved meals (empty for meals that aren't reserved)

-Any event involving the meal is updated in the system, including:
+Any event involving the meal is updated in the system via the Data Platform, including:
-* Creating the meal - add a new entry in the database
+* Creating the meal order - add a new entry in the database
 * Delivery from kitchen to fridge - update location of meal
 * Sale - update status as sold

 There will be several APIs to the database, for the various use-case.
-For example, the employee in charge of stocking the fridge will use an app that connects with a dedicated API.
+For example, the employee in charge of stocking the fridge uses the Refiller Applicatino that connects with a dedicated API.

-When Farmacy Foods operates in more than one metro area, each area can have a separate database.

 __Reasons:__
 * Simpler architecture with a single database.
+* Single enterprise wide database rather than a per fridge database.
 * Scaling for faster read-only access can be done with read-only replicas of the database.

 ### Consequences